-- S&P Global Ratings is publishing its methodology for rating the debt of investment-grade corporate issuers and some speculative-grade corporate issuers. - We intend for these criteria to enhance the comparability and transparency of our issue credit - These criteria supersede our current criteria for issue credit ratings, "2008 Corporate Criteria: Rating Each Issue," published April 15, 2008, as well as several other criteria articles listed in the section Related Criteria And Research.
-This updated methodology follows our request for comment titled, "Request For Comment: Reflecting Subordination Risk In the Issue Ratings Of Corporate Issuers," published May 9, 2017.
-For a comparison of the changes between the RFC and the final criteria, see "RFC Process Summary: Reflecting Subordination Risk In Corporate Issue Ratings," also published Sept.
-21, 2017. - We use these criteria to determine issue credit ratings for debt of issuers whose long-term issuer credit ratings (ICRs) we derive using one of our corporate ratings methodologies.
+- This article presents S&P Global Ratings' methodology for rating the debt of investment-grade corporate issuers and some speculative-grade corporate issuers. - This paragraph has been deleted. - This paragraph has been deleted. - We use these criteria to determine issue credit ratings for debt of issuers whose long-term issuer credit ratings (ICRs) we derive using one of our corporate ratings methodologies.
 These issuers include: - Investment-grade (that is, a global scale ICR of 'BBB-' or higher) nonfinancial corporate issuers.
-These include national scale issuers, when the national scale rating on the issuer maps to an investment-grade rating on the global scale (see "S&P Global Ratings' National And Regional Scale Mapping Tables," published Aug.
-14, 2017). - Speculative-grade (that is, a global scale ICR of 'BB+' or lower) nonfinancial corporate issuers domiciled in countries where we do not assign a jurisdiction ranking assessment or where we assign a jurisdiction ranking assessment of Group C (see "Methodology: Jurisdiction Ranking Assessments," published Jan.
-20, 2016).
-These criteria also apply to national scale issuers domiciled in Group C and in unranked jurisdictions, whose creditworthiness maps to speculative-grade ratings on the global scale.
-Finally, our criteria apply to speculative-grade issuers in any Group A or B jurisdictions where we do not apply our recovery rating methodology.
+These include national scale issuers, when the national scale rating on the issuer is derived from an investment-grade global scale credit quality level (see "National And Regional Scale Credit Ratings Methodology"). - Speculative-grade (that is, a global scale ICR of 'BB+' or lower) nonfinancial corporate issuers domiciled in countries where we do not assign a jurisdiction ranking assessment or where we assign a jurisdiction ranking assessment of Group C (see "Methodology: Jurisdiction Ranking Assessments").
+These criteria also apply to national scale issuers domiciled in Group C and in unranked jurisdictions, whose national scale rating is derived from a speculative-grade global scale credit quality level.
+Finally, our criteria apply to speculative-grade issuers in any Group A or B jurisdictions where we do not apply our recovery rating methodology. - Certain nonbank financial institutions (NBFIs) and related entities--namely asset managers and financial services finance companies (FSFCs), which apply the criteria without any modification, and financial market infrastructure companies (FMIs).
+Appendix 8 describes how we apply the criteria to FMIs. - For those issuers or debt classes not in scope of these criteria, see Appendix 9: Scope Exclusions.